2023 Best Journalism Bachelor's Degree Schools in Washington

 Top Washington Schools for a Bachelor's in Journalism

-Our 2023 rankings named Gonzaga University the best school in Washington for journalism students working on their bachelor’s degree.
-Located in the medium-sized city of Spokane, Gonzaga is a private not-for-profit school with a medium-sized student population.
+Our analysis found Gonzaga University to be the best school for journalism students who want to pursue a bachelor’s degree in Washington.
+Located in the medium-sized city of Spokane, Gonzaga is a private not-for-profit college with a moderately-sized student population.

 The average amount in student loans that journalism majors at WWU take out while working on their Bachelor's Degree is $19,029.

-Out of the 6 schools in Washington that were part of this year’s ranking, University of Washington - Seattle Campus landed the # 3 spot on the list.
-Located in the large city of Seattle, UW Seattle is a public college with a fairly large student population.
+A rank of #3 on this year’s list means University of Washington - Seattle Campus is a great place for journalism students working on their bachelor’s degree.
+Located in the large city of Seattle, UW Seattle is a public school with a very large student population.

 Journalism majors at Wazzu take out an average of $21,043 in student loans while working on their Bachelor's Degree.